Pranav10ss/AWS-Projects/EventDrivenApp-S3-Lambda-SNS/Readme.md

   Select the latest python runtime.
 Under 'Change default execution role' select `create a new role with basic lambda permissions` which lets Lambda create an execution role named `ImageUploadProcessor-Role`.
 Then click on `Create function`.
 * You need to attach permissions policy to this lambda role in order to allow lambda function to access S3 events and to be able to send messages to SNS topic after processing the event.
-So attach `S3FullAccess` and `SNSFullAccess`.
+So attach `AmazonS3FullAccess` and `AmazonSNSFullAccess`.
 ### Step 5 - Add a S3 trigger to the Lambda function
 * Go to Lambda function -> Click on `+ Add trigger` -> 'Select a source' as `S3`-> Select the name of the bucket which you have created for this project.
 Under 'Event types' select `All object create events`.
 Which means Lambda will get triggered whenever an object is created/uploaded to the S3 bucket.
 At last click on `Add` to add the trigger.
 ### Step 6 - Write the Lambda function code
 * Using AWS SDK for python (Boto3) write a lambda function.
 Since Lambda function will interact with SNS topic the `Client` will be SNS.
 Attach the ARN of the SNS topic in place of `topic_arn`.
+The sample Lambda function is as follows:
 ```python
   import json
   import boto3